argoproj/argo-workflows/community/sustainability_effort.md

 These PRs should be given an initial review within a week.
 The Assignee should then respond to each question or modification from the author within a week.

-Next, look for the Pull Requests which have no existing Assignee.
+Next, look for PRs with no Assignee.

 In the case of a Reviewer being the Assignee, once the Reviewer has approved the PR, they can request a review from one or more Approvers.